kimwalisch/primecount/doc/Easy-Special-Leaves.md

  # Parallel computation and load-balancing

 So far we have focused on improving the cache efficiency of the computation of the easy special leaves.
-Now we will have a look at how to parallelize the computation of the easy special leaves so that it scales well.
+Now we will have a look at how to parallelize the computation of the easy special leaves so that the algorithm scales well.
 Generally parallel algorithms scale well on current CPU architectures if they accomplish the 3 properties below:

 * Each thread only operates on his own tiny chunk of memory that fits into the CPU's cache.
 * All threads must be independent from each other (i.e. require no synchronization).